-The Athenaeum’s collection of over 6,000 pieces of Confederate national and state currency provides a comprehensive look at historic pieces of Confederate currency while also revealing interesting details about their design, production, and distribution.
-This collection contains examples of each unique type of currency from both the Confederacy and each state within the Confederacy.
+The Athenæum’s collection of over 6,000 pieces of Confederate national and state currency provides a comprehensive look at historic pieces of Confederate currency while also revealing interesting details about their design, production, and distribution.
+This collection contains examples of most of the types of currency from the Confederacy and many for each state within the Confederacy.

 This cataloging, conservation, and digitization project was made possible through a generous gift from Caleb Loring Jr., a Trustee Emeritus of the Boston Athenæum.